vagrant-libvirt/vagrant-libvirt/README.md

 * `:mac` - MAC address for the interface.
 * `model_type` - parameter specifies the model of the network adapter when you create a domain value by default virtio KVM believe possible values, see the documentation for libvirt

+When the option `:libvirt__dhcp_enabled` is to to 'false' it shouldn't matter whether the virtual network contains a DHCP server or not and vagrant-libvirt should not fail on it.
+The only situation where vagrant-libvirt should fail is when DHCP is requested but isn't configured on a matching already existing virtual network.

 ### Public Network Options
 * `:dev` - Physical device that the public interface should use.
 Default is 'eth0'.
 * `:mode` - The mode in which the public interface should operate in.
 Supported